 2) Continual Communication

 Communication isn't just important where the travel policy is concerned.
-Traveling employees must also remain in the loop with their managers and other co-workers, even when operating outside of the office.
+It's also essential that traveling employees remain in the loop with their managers and other co-workers, even when operating outside of the office.
 This not only ensures that workers have the support they need during their trip, but can also contribute to higher productivity and job satisfaction.

 3) An Easy-to-Use Expense Reporting Solution

-One of the most complex parts of business travel is tracking and reporting expenses.
-A clear travel policy providing guidelines here can help, but one of the best ways to support traveling employees in this pursuit is with a streamlined expense reporting solution.Decision-makers should seek out an expense management software that can:
+One of the most complex factors of business travel surrounds the process of keeping track and reporting expenses.
+A clear travel policy providing guidelines here can help, but one of the best ways to support traveling employees in this pursuit is with a streamlined expense reporting solution.

 Integrate with accounting and ERP systems, making it easier to sync and utilize data across these important internal platforms.